 Servicemembers' Civil Relief Act

-Under the Servicemembers' Civil Relief Act (SCRA), mortgage lenders are required to charge 6 percent interest for active duty military personnel, including National Guard and Reservists.
+Under the Servicemembers' Civil Relief Act (SCRA), mortgage lenders are required to charge no more than 6 percent interest for active duty military personnel, including National Guard and Reservists.

 Ginnie Mae will make payments of interest on pooled loans backing mortgage-backed securities to an Issuer for interest in excess of 6 percent for payments collected regardless of where the active duty military personnel are called to serve.